hapticMonkey/OSVR/README.md

 OSVR Does not install properly on Yosemite under Homebrew.

-I performed the following to get OSVR and the OSVR Viewer installed under Unity
+I performed the following to get OSVR and the OSVR Viewer installed under Yosemite on a Mac Mini.

 From the Apple menu choose Go->Utilities->Terminal